cleentfaar/devr/docs/2-Configuration.md

 DEVR - Configuration
 ========================================================================================================================

-Currently there are only a few commands available and they are all at their very first iteration.
-Be warned to use these with care on your filesystem, or use the --dry-run option where available to prevent any file changes whatsoever
+There are special commands available for manipulating the DEVR configuration while it's installed on your system.
+These commands are listed below.

-The commands generally can be executed as follows: ``php app/devr command:here``
+The commands generally can be executed as follows: ``devr command:here``

-To get help on a certain command, simply execute: ``php app/devr command:here --help``
+To get help on a certain command, simply execute: ``devr command:here --help``

-Currently, the following commands are available to you:

 ### config:list ###